 No self-discipline: A 5-year-old keeps getting out of bed because she cannot tolerate boredom while trying to fall asleep.

-Self-discipline: A 6-year-old finishes breakfast and leaves the table to dress for school without being asked or reminded.
+Self-discipline: A 6-year-old finishes breakfast and leaves the table to dress for school on his own initiative.

 The skill of learning self-discipline or self-control is a life-long process.
 Many adults still struggle with self-control with all or some aspects of their lives.
 But if an adult can work on self-discipline skills, so can children.
 If some adults struggle with self-discipline, don’t expect your child to learn it overnight.
 Thankfully, there are ways to help your child develop self-discipline over time.